ericdouglas/onli-reducer/README.md

 ### Reducer Solution

-Instead of create a reducer function with a evergrowing `switch` statement inside of it, you just need to:
+Instead of create a reducer function with an evergrowing `switch` statement inside of it, you just need to:

 1. Declare your actions as plain JavaScript functions;
 2. Attach such functions to an `actions` object;